Henry Ford Museum of American Innovation

 Much remains of Henry Ford's original, grueling vision.
-There are long lines of big steam engines dug into the floor (so that their flywheels will fit), a Fats & Resins display, a parade of office machines, and the Hall of Furniture.
+There are long lines of big steam engines dug into the floor (so that their flywheels will fit), a Fats and Resins display, a parade of office machines, and the Hall of Furniture.

 But the automotive material, once an unorganized pile that battered you senseless with gray aggregation, is now an interesting homage to the motorcar and its impact on America, using the museum's huge, un-air conditioned spaces (and bottomless bank account) to full advantage.